SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 [![QQ Group](https://img.shields.io/badge/QQ%20Group-916358710-blue?logo=tencentqq)](https://jq.qq.com/?_wv=1027&k=5R5X5wX)

 ## Version
-Please use the release version.
 The repository version is my current progress.
 It may not compile because it's under development.
+If it failed to compile, use the release version instead.

 ## Dependencies